Canon 100D vs Panasonic G80

 Feature comparison: Canon 100D vs Panasonic G80

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the G80 has an electronic viewfinder (2360k dots), while the 100D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the G80 offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the G80 has a higher magnification (0.74x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 100D and Panasonic G80 along with similar information for a selection of comparators.

 One feature that differentiates the G80 and the 100D is in-body image stabilization (IBIS).
 The G80 reduces the risk of handshake-induced blur with all attached lenses, while the 100D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.The G80 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 100D does not have a selfie-screen.